Fall and Winter Holidays 2022

 and to demonstrate your repentance and make amends with God.

-September 21st to 28th.
+Sunset October 9th, to the 16th.
 The first and eighth days are Sabbaths.

 Sukkot is also known as the Feast of Tabernacles.